Rabbinic stance on Bar Kokhba revolt: Criticism by the sages

 Despite generally supporting the revolt, the sages did not refrain from criticizing Bar Kokhba when he acted improperly in their view.

 In the previously cited quote, two opinions were given about Bar Kokhba: Rabbi Akiva saw him as the one to redeem Israel, while Rabbi Yochanan ben Torta claimed redemption was still far off and would not occur in Rabbi Akiva's generation.
 According to Oppenheimer, this disagreement is not just on religious grounds about whether Bar Kokhba is the Messiah, but an ideological-political argument, meaning Rabbi Yochanan ben Torta rejected Bar Kokhba's leadership and opposed the revolt.
 Many emphasize that the view of Rabbi Akiva, one of the generation's leaders and backbone of Oral Torah with many supporters and disciples, should be weighed against an anonymous sage known primarily for this disagreement.
 Maimonides, for example, gave Rabbi Akiva's position central importance.

 There is another testimony describing cooperation between the sages and Bar Kokhba on military matters:

 "Rabbi Yochanan said: The voice of Hadrian Caesar killed eight hundred thousand myriads in Betar.
 Rabbi Yochanan said: Eighty thousand pairs of horn blowers surrounded Betar, and each one was in charge of several brigades.
 Bar Koziba was there, and he had two hundred thousand men who could cut off their fingers.
 The sages sent word to him: How long will you make the people of Israel crippled?!
 He said to them: What can I do?
 They said to him: Whoever cannot ride on his horse and uproot a cedar of Lebanon should not be enlisted in your army.
 He had two hundred thousand of this sort and two hundred thousand of that sort." —Jerusalem Talmud, Ta'anit 4:5.

 This describes Bar Kokhba's "admission tests" to his army.
 Initially. his soldiers had to cut off a finger as an admission test, but the sages’ objection led Bar Kokhba to consult them on an alternative test.
 Their response was that a worthy soldier must uproot a cedar while riding on his horse.
-Though parts of this legend are difficult to accept, like riding on a horse and uprootin a cedar, the story's essence is significant.
+Though parts of this legend are difficult to accept, like riding on a horse and uprooting a cedar, the story's essence is significant.
 Based on this testimony, some researchers including Ben-Shalom conclude that the sages’ reprimand of Bar Kokhba's "admission tests" rather than the revolt itself, and his heeding their words indicate their participation in the revolt.